 Wight RELEASE LEAVE CERTIFICATE Army Form X 202/A Army No. 23/037 Present Rank.
 SERVE EXPIRES Sumume (Black Letters) Wristian Name/s.....
 SVGENOC OL Unit, Regt. or Corpe......
 BE DAYS RELEASE Date of : Last collistment.....
 Calling up for military service.
 Strike out whichever is inapplicable.
 (1) Service Trade Clash Class II & (Atre) (a) Trade on enlistment. (b) Trade courses and trade tests passed. (c) Trade courses and trade tests passed. (d) Any other qualification for nivilian employment Military Conduct secred with the unit for this was degree of the Record open with and depressive job in the Record open with and depressive calm and efficient at 5 time tinis or Testimonial: Jgt has capsuid dist He is jery conscientions ha ALL mend him for any position of waponsibility and caust Place......
 Officer's Signature Signature of Soldier (d) Report of achievement. (e) Total hours of Instruction. (a) Type of course. (i) (b) Length. (ii) (111) Instructors will insert the letter "T" here to indicate that in their assa the record refers to courses in which they have acted as Instructors.
 Signature of Unit Education Officer.
 Normal of Seconds on Theoremanos of Theoremanos on Theoremanos and the period of Reserve service has been completed.
 If on dot date the average service service has been completed.
 If on dot date the and reserve service has been completed.
 If on dot date the and reserve service service has been completed.
 If on dot date the most of the transfords to Army Reserve Theoreman and the reserve service has been completed.
 If on dot date the reserve service service has been completed.
-If on dot date the reserve service service moment with the transfords to Army Reserve Theoreman are $\pi^{(n)}$ in the reserve service service service service has been completed.
-If on dot date the reserve service However, Gauss "A" or Units "A" (C), in to recall its the account, if measures, confine the excitation framework at the Emergence, is to which intributions in had on application to CUE Bound's attainations by the applicant's Δ .3.6.4, Case L α derivations from the mediations.
-In the contributions worker the boldue lightly to Presention and in States and States' Raise Characters THE ABOVE NAMED MAN PROCEEDED ON RELEASE LEAVE ON THE DECODORESTER CONDISINGLY Dispersal Unit Stamp.
+If on dot date the reserve service service the service servi However, Gauss "A" or Units "A" (C), in to recall its the account, if measures, confine the excitation framework at the Emergence, is to which intributions in had on application to CUE Bound's attainations by the applicant's Δ 3.6.6, Cast L α derivations functions.
+In the order functions worker the boldue faither to Presention and at the Section's and Soldies' Balas Characters THE ABOVE NAMED MAN PROCEEDED ON RELEASE LEAVE ON THE DECODORESTER CONDISINGLY Dispersal Unit Stamp.
 N.B.
 A certificate showing the data of transfer to the appropriate Army Reserve (A.F.
 5, 32/B) POWROOMS be issued by the Officer //c Record Office.
 BIEVER STREET E NO. E # W. F. 28 16 APR 1946